American Made Drones (2026): Best NDAA-Compliant U.S Drones

 American Drones

-The NDAA prevents the U.S. Department of Defense (DoD) from buying drones that fall into one of these categories:
+The NDAA prevents the U.S. Department of Defense (DoD) from purchasing drones that fall into either of these categories:

 • Drones or parts made in a covered foreign country or by a company based in that country.

-• Drones that use major components such as flight controllers, radios, cameras, gimbals, ground control systems, or operating software manufactured in that covered foreign country or by a company based there.
+• Drones that use major components such as flight controllers, radios, cameras, gimbals, ground control systems, or operating software manufactured in or controlled by those countries or by a company based there.

 Section 848 of the Fiscal Year 2020 National Defense Authorization Act (NDAA), first identified China as the “covered foreign country.”
 Subsequently, in 2022, Congress expanded the definition to include Russia, Iran, and North Korea.
-Later, Congress made it even broader by including private companies that are based or operate under the jurisdiction of these countries.
+The definition later widened further to include private companies that operate under the jurisdiction of these countries.

-Since October 2024, private companies have been prohibited from using DJI drones for DoD contracts.
+Since October 2024, private companies working on DoD-funded projects have also been prohibited from operating DJI drones.

 The Blue sUAS 2.0 project has incorporated the following drones into the DIU Blue UAS Cleared List: